l3gacyb3ta/old.website/site/content/web3.md

 Web 3.0 was originally considered to be the "semantic web," that is, an internet where the content itself is machine parseable and easily contextulized.
 That's a whole bunch of buzzwords for basically "look at this data, this data is related!"
-The idea was created by the _creator of HTTP himself_ [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/), an idea I love, and if you do too, then look into the IndieWeb!
+The idea was created by the _the guy we talked about earlier_ [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/), an idea I love, and if you do too, then look into the IndieWeb!